madenwala/Dexcom.API/README.md

 ## Dexcom.Api
 The [Dexcom.Api](src/Dexcom.Api) project enables .NET based applications to access the Dexcom API.

-## Dexcom.Api.Uwp
-The [Dexcom.Api.Uwp](src/Dexcom.Api.Uwp) is a helper library for Windows 10 applications.
-The key file in here is the `DexcomAuthProviderForWindows` class which is an implementation of the `Dexcom.Api.IDexcomAuthProvider` interface.
-This class for UWP applications encapsulates the necessary logic on Windows 10 to call `Windows.Security.Authentication.Web.WebAuthenticationBroker` and have the user authenticate themselves and return back the necessary authorization token to the `Dexcom.Api.DexcomClient` class.

 ## Dexcom.Uwp
 The [Dexcom.Uwp](src/Dexcom.Uwp) is a sample UWP project that shows you how to integrate the Dexcom.Api project into a Windows 10 application.